Welcome to Astral Animations, where we'll examine the imports of Japanese animation currently available in the United States.

 That said, on to the review!

-You can purchase Curse of the Undead: Yoma or Blood Reign: Curse of the Yoma on videotape at any video store that sells Japanese anime.
-You can also order it at the A.D.V.
-Films website.
+You can purchase The Special Duty Combat Unit Shinesman on videotape at any video store that sells Japanese anime.
+You can also order it at the Anime Works website.

 Interested in buying this video?
 You can!
-Just follow the link to order the English subtitled VHS version or the English dubbed VHS version.
+Just follow the link to order the English subtitled or English dubbed VHS versions, or the DVD version.
 You can also visit the Stellar Video Store for other titles.